- Rebecca Tomasis

 Users and search engines alike demand that your site works fast.
 A positive user experience depends content delivered in seconds—whether that is watching a video or buying a product.
 Cloud hosting uses geo-clustering, or servers placed as geographically close to the user as possible through a network of CDNs.
 The result?
 Higher page load speed and improved customer engagement.

-Cloud hosting FAQ
+What is cloud hosting FAQ

 What is cloud hosting vs web hosting?